-Scaling variational mean field algorithms
+Scaling variational algorithms

-Variational inference is a standard paradigm for posterior inference in Bayesian models.
+Variational inference is another paradigm for posterior inference in Bayesian models.
 Because variational methods pose inference as an optimization problem, ideas in scalable optimization can in principle yield scalable posterior inference algorithms.
-In this chapter, we consider such scalable algorithms mainly in the context of mean field variational inference, which is often called variational Bayes.
+In this chapter we consider such algorithms both for mean field variational inference, which is often simply called variational Bayes, and for expectation propagation.